ddelcastillof/paf-inclusion-health/README.md

 - Other data required for the analyses, e.g. GDB death estimates and population sizes, were obtained from public sources.

 ## Authors
-Originally created by @rwaldridge and modified by me.
+Created by Professor Rob Aldridge and modified by me.
 Forked from @UCL-Public-Health-Data-Science

 ## To-do list